Nischall01/EasyTo-Do/Readme.md

 # Download & Installation

 Download [latest EasyTo-Do](https://github.com/Nischall01/EasyTo-do/releases/latest) installer and run it.
-That's it.
+That's it 🎉️.
+It is EasyTo-Do.

 # How to Use EasyTo-Do